bitcoinops/bitcoinops.github.io/_includes/articles/payment-batching.md

 ## Concerns

-The fee-reduction benefits of payment batching do create tradeoffs and concerns that will need to be addressed by any service using the technique.
+The fee-reduction benefits of payment batching do create tradeoffs and concerns that you will need to address when using the technique.

 ### Delays

 This is the primary concern with payment batching.
-Although some situations naturally lend themselves to payment batching (e.g. a mining pool paying hashrate providers in a block the pool mined), many services primarily send money to users when those users make a withdrawal request.
-In order to batch payments, the service must get the user to accept that their payment will not be sent immediately---it will be held for some period of time and then combined with other withdrawal requests.
+Although some situations naturally lend themselves to payment batching (e.g. a mining pool paying hashrate providers in a block the pool mined), you will probably need to get the user to accept that their payment will not be broadcast immediately---it will be held for some period of time and then combined with other withdrawal requests.